An ally to health and wellness

 Today's full results and a complete event history can be found on the Stratford-upon-Avon parkrun Results Page.

-Barcodes Are you a frequent parkrunner, or does your barcode regularly fail to scan or you're having problems with your printer?
-You should consider getting some Barcodes.
+Are you a frequent parkrunner, or does your barcode regularly fail to scan or you're having problems with your printer?
+You should consider getting some Barcode wristbands.
 Make our scanners' lives easier and be the envy of all of your parkrunner chums!